Baza207/Blog/_posts/2012-06-20-up-and-coming.html.md

 ---
-layout: post
 title: Up and Coming
-autor: James Barrow
 date: 2012-06-20
 tags:
-- apps
-- colour-cubes
-- coming-soon
-- dog-bins
-- drawing-drop
-- ios
-- james-barrow
+- Colour Cubes
-- mac-os-x
+- Dog Bins
-- pig-on-a-hill
+- Drawing Drop
-- pixel-pals
+- iOS
-- upcoming
+- OS X
-- v2-0
+- Pixel Pals
 ---

 I had to split up  and initial post "[A bit of a catch up...](/2012/a-bit-of-a-catch-up)" because it was too long.
 So here's the part about what I've got planned for the next couple of months.
 Enjoy!